-While serving on the staff in the Division of Corporation Finance, Chris reviewed transactional and securities disclosures filed under the Securities Act of 1933, such as IPOs, follow-on offerings, spin-offs and business combinations, as well as periodic reports by public companies filed pursuant to the Securities Exchange Act of 1934, such as quarterly and annual reports and proxy statements.
-Additionally, he gained experience reviewing notable and high-profile proxy contests, and served as a member of the Rule 14a-8 Shareholder Proposal Task Force in the Office of Chief Counsel, where he assessed and made recommendations for SEC positions on companies’ rationales for excluding shareholder proposals from their proxy materials.
+While serving on the staff in the Division of Corporation Finance, Chris reviewed transactional and securities disclosures filed under the Securities Act of 1933, such as IPOs, follow-on offerings, spin-offs, and business combinations, as well as current and periodic reports by public companies filed pursuant to the Securities Exchange Act of 1934.

 Represented ImOn Communications, LLC, an Iowa-based telecommunications provider, in its sale to Goldman Sachs Asset Management